mahekshivaniiii/designing/README.md

 # 15 px for border edges to make it rounded shape
 # 50 percent for circle if its is square

+# inline elements that space that is required to them..

+# block elements take all over the space or extra space

 # donegit